Mugen-Builders/rollups-golang-course/[02] to-do-memory/README.md

     | jq
 ```

+> [!ALERT]
+> Proceed with the command below only when you are running the Cartesi Rollups infrastructure locally.

 **Step 11:** Access the Cartesi explorer to see all details and outputs for each input submitted:
 <br>